mfouesneau/pyphot/doc/index.rst

    Support for python 3.14 is currently blocked by `pytables` not supporting it yet.

-The inputs are response functions for the desired photometric passbands, and stellar spectra.
+The inputs are response functions for the desired photometric passbands and stellar spectra.

 Filters are represented individually by a `Filter` object.
 Collections of filters are handled with a `Library`.
-We provide an internal library that contains a signitificant amount of common filters.
-Note that we use the word "filter" in a generic sense: in many cases it corresponds in fact to a total throughput, that includes the actual filter transmission, the transmission of the optics, the wavelength-dependent efficiency of the detector, and (for ground-based photometric systems) the transmission of the atmosphere.
+We provide an internal library that contains a significant number of common filters.
+Note that we use the word "filter" in a generic sense: in many cases, it corresponds in fact to a total throughput, which includes the actual filter transmission, the transmission of the optics, the wavelength-dependent efficiency of the detector, and (for ground-based photometric systems) the transmission of the atmosphere.

-Each filter is minimally defined by a `wavelength`, a `throughput`, and a detector type that may be either `energy` or `photon` (default).
-Many properties such as central or pivot wavelengths are computed internally.
+Each filter is minimally defined by a `wavelength`, a `throughput`, and a detector type, which may be either `energy` or `photon` (default).
+Many properties, such as central or pivot wavelengths, are computed internally.

 Units are provided for the wavelengths of the filters, zero points in multiple units are also accessible (AB, Vega magnitude, Jy, erg/s/cm2/AA).
 The default detector is assumed to be a photon-counting device, but energy-sensitive detectors are also handled for the computations.

 .. note::